 Eligible applicants include:

-- Teaching health centers as defined in PHS Act Section 749A(f)
+- Teaching health centers as defined in the Public Health Service (PHS) Act section 749A(f)

 - Federally Qualified Health Centers (FQHCs) as defined in section 1905(l)(2)(B) of the Social Security Act